OnePlus Watch release date, price, news and features

 The OnePlus Watch is a circular smartwatch, so OnePlus is eschewing the 'squircle' design of Fitbit, Apple and Oppo, and it's made of stainless steel.
 The bands are fluoroelastomer, which is breathable and strong.

-In terms of display, the OnePlus Watch has a 1.39-inch AMOLED screen, with a 320 pixel-per-inch resolution, which makes it sound like it could be pretty bright.
+In terms of display, the OnePlus Watch has a 1.39-inch AMOLED screen, with a 326 pixel-per-inch resolution allowing for a bright, crisp screen where individual pixels should be much less noticeable.

-There are apparently 50 watch faces to choose from, but it sounds possible the company could release more as time goes on.
+The OnePlus Watch features 50 watch face designs to choose from, with the possibility that the company could release more down the line.
+There's also support of using photos as your watch face, with the colors of the on-screen numbers and text altering to best fit the picture.

 Fitness and features

 The OnePlus Watch runs on OnePlus' proprietary operating system, not WearOS as some early rumors predicted.
-It has 4GB storage, that's space for approximately 500 songs.
+It also has 4GB storage - that's space for approximately 500 songs.
+Naturally, the watch is also compatible with the OnePlus Buds, providing a hands-free alternative to your listening.

 You'll also be able to handle calls and view text messages hands-free from the watch even when your phone isn't connected, a feature not too many smartwatches have.